 Review and where necessary, reassess all relevant issues.
 Is the company’s geographic footprint right for the evolving global terrain?
-Should investments be reallocated differently across markets?
+Should investments be reallocated differently across markets and hire a different expert marketing consultant?
 For example, key global functions and IT activities may need to be redistributed across different jurisdictions.
 Redundancy may need to be built into infrastructure plans, such as the global data centre architecture.
 Just over half of the business leaders we surveyed are reorganising global IT architectures and governance structures.
 Decamping from less-hospitable markets and relocating IT investments in more open ones is an option being pursued by 42 percent of the survey universe.

 Decisions must also be made around where to locate cybersecurity capabilities and where to improve the organisation’s preparedness to respond to new legislation and indeed its ability to influence that legislation.
 And all these plans must allow enough flexibility to adapt to an unpredictable and evolving environment.
 Agility will be crucial.

 Map and de-risk your data flows.
 The flows of information needed for key management decisions and business operations – particularly where digital technology is at the core of the business offering – must be protected.
 Firms must assess how data regulations like national cross-border restrictions will affect their business model and growth plans.